VladVinitskiy/Weather/README.md

 ## Deployment

-This project has moved here: https://wea-ther.herokuapp.com
+This project has moved here: https://wea-ther.herokuapp.com If the site will be loaded for a long time, please wait for the heroku wake up

 ### `npm start`